syncfusion-content/windowsforms-docs/WindowsForms/SfToolTip/Appearance.md

 ### Apply theme

-Appearance of SfToolTip can be changed by `ThemeName` of SfToolTip.
+Appearance of the SfToolTip can be changed by using the `ThemeName`.

 #### Office2016Colorful